Vision Conditions & Harmful Drugs

 - Birth Control Pills can lead to a higher incidence of migraine headaches, problems with contact lenses due to dry eyes, and color vision disturbances.

 - Psychiatric medications, such as the phenothiazines, ie Chlorpromazine (Thorazine) and Mellaril (thioridazine), in large doses, can lead to pigmentation of the conjunctiva, cornea, and eyelids.

 - Anti-inflammatory drugs such as indomethacin can rarely lead to whorl-like patterns on the cornea surface, but rarely causes visual symptoms.

-- Minocycline, used to treat acne, may result in a pigmentation of the sclera - typically a blue-grey dicoloration, worse in sunlight - which goes away with discontinuation of the drug.
+- Minocycline, used to treat acne, may result in a pigmentation of the sclera - typically a blue-grey discoloration, worse in sunlight - which goes away with discontinuation of the drug.

-- Tamoxifen, prescribed after breast cancer treatment, can lead to crystalline depostis in the cornea.
+- Tamoxifen, prescribed after breast cancer treatment, can lead to crystalline deposits in the cornea.